swissmanu/mse-paper-rxjs-debugger/content/paper.md

 # Usability Inspection and Validation {#sec:ux}

 We followed a User-Centered Design (UCD) [@Goodwin_2009] approach in three iterations to conceptualize and implement our debugging utility.
+The relevant methods we applied helped us to keep our efforts aligned with our main goal: To establish a debugging utility that is ready to hand and does not requiry any  extra learning or setup procedures.

 After sketching a rough proof of concept (PoC) in the first step, we performed a cognitive walkthrough [@Wharton_Rieman_Clayton_Polson_1994] to validate our idea of replacing manual print statements with operator log points.
 The resulting data helped us to build a prototype of the extension.
 Next, we used this prototype to conduct a moderated remote usability test with three subjects.
 This allowed us to uncover pitfalls in the UX concept and find misconceptions early in the development process.
 Finally, we used the results of these sessions for further refinement.
 We completed the first minor version of the RxJS RP debugger, which we released to the Visual Studio Marketplace in May 2021^[**WARNING: This link might reveal the author(s) identity/identities** [https://marketplace.visualstudio.com/ANONYMOUS](https://marketplace.visualstudio.com/items?itemName=manuelalabor.rxjs-debugging-for-vs-code)].

 We used the test cases created by Alabor et al. [@Alabor_Stolze_2020] for both the cognitive walkthrough and the remote usability test.